-- · Support for the Governor-General: - Managing internal and external events; - o Advising on a broad range of matters; and - o Developing and executing an effective community engagement program. - Effective administration of the Australian honours and awards system. - Effective stewardship of the official properties. - Maintaining and executing efficient and effective management systems. - Building a strong workforce and acknowledging staff for their work.
+- Support for the Governor-General: - Managing internal and external events; - Advising on a broad range of matters; and - o Developing and executing an effective community engagement program. - Effective administration of the Australian honours and awards system. - Effective stewardship of the official properties. - Maintaining and executing efficient and effective management systems. - Building a strong workforce and acknowledging staff for their work.

-In accordance with the Commonwealth Risk Management Policy, the Office regularly reviews its risk settings and plans to ensure risks are appropriately mitigated and embedded as part of daily management and administrative practice.
+In accordance with the Commonwealth Risk Management Policy, the OOSGG regularly reviews its settings and plans to ensure risks are appropriately mitigated and embedded as part of daily management and administrative practice.

-PERFORMANCE CRITERIA FOR 2017-18
+PERFORMANCE CRITERIA FOR 2018-19

-Performance criteria for 2017-18 as reflected in the 2017-18 Portfolio Budget Statement
+Performance criteria for 2018-19 as reflected in the 2018-19 Portfolio Budget Statement